 Visit Busch Gardens to experience a 30-minute guided Serengeti Safari Tour.
 You can also ride the train to view all of the animals.
 Visit the animals at ZooTampa at Lowry Park for spring break.
 Go on a 15-minute ride on the open-air safari vehicle for behind-the-scenes views of the animals.
 Stop by the Florida Aquarium to visit sharks, stingrays, barracudas, otters, alligators and snakes.
-Check out the new Winter the Dolphin VR Experience at Clearwater Marine Aquarium.
+Check out the Dolphin VR Experience at Clearwater Marine Aquarium.
 Love farm animals?
 Get up close to cows, chickens and goats at Old McMicky’s Farm.
 Want to see life-sized dinosaurs?
 Visit Dinosaur World in Plant City.

 If the Florida heat is too much, have fun indoors for spring break.
 Check out my guide to indoor play areas in Tampa Bay.
 Your smaller children will enjoy Little Play Place.
 It’s a great place for imaginative play that encourages interaction between child and caregiver.
 There’s also so many great choices for kids who want to burn off some energy.
 You can stop by the new indoor trampoline park in Tampa at Urban Air Adventure Park.
 Have older kids who are looking for a challenge, visit an escape room like Rabbit Hole or Breakout’s Imagine Escape Rooms.
 A great way to stay cool is visiting an ice skating rink.
 Check out AdventHealth Center Ice or TGH Ice Plex for public skating or camps.
 Enjoy video games, bowling or laser tag?
 Visit Main Event for a fun experience for the entire family!